 Food forests and agroforestry

 Soil building and sheet mulching

 Pond management and ecology

 Economy and equity

 Whether you’re interested in growing food on your rooftop, designing a kitchen garden, starting a community garden, developing techniques to reduce waste and energy consumption or you may have a larger professional project in mind, this permaculture design course will improve your ability to understand and interact with your local environment and give you the inspiration, knowledge and confidence to create permaculture designs

 This course is suitable for anyone interested in sustainability, design, and social change.
 People apply permaculture design to their daily lives, homes, gardens, businesses as well as helping facilitate positive change in their communities.

 During the course you will get an inside tour into the inspiring Green School and Green Village.
 Lectures and workshops will be held on the Green School campus itself as well as at The Kul Kul Farm.
 On one of the days you will experience the Subak (Bali’s irrigation management system) up close and personal by trekking through Bali’s rice fields, irrigation canals and tunnels that were carved by hand thousands of years ago.

 WHERE YOU’LL STAY

-Your ticket includes a shared boutique camping experience on the farm, in 100% cotton, furnished canvas tents.
+Your ticket includes a shared boutique camping experience on the farm, in our new rustic bamboo yurts.
 Upgrades on accommodation for a shared room in our bamboo bunkhouse are also available.
 The bunkhouse option costs US$170 for the 2 weeks, and this upgrade can be selected upon booking.
 All participants are encouraged to stay on site during the course.
 Both accommodation options include composting toilets and warm outdoor showers.